chyikwei/MachineLearning/README.md

-These are some simple machine learning algorithms I implemented.<br />
+These are some basic machine learning algorithms I implemented for school homework or for experiment.<br />
-Hope this can help beginners who are interested in R/Python programming or ML.<br />
+Hope this can help beginners who are interested in R/Python programming and ML.<br />
+Note: All code are NOT optimized!

-Models:
+Current Models:
  - Colaborative Filtering (R)
  - Matrix Factorization (java)
  - linear regression (python)